Article Snapshot

 What Is Blockchain?

-It records transactions and other data in groups called blocks.
+In practice, it records transactions and other data in groups called blocks.
 Then, each new block connects to the blocks before it, creating a continuous chain of records.

-That linked structure explains the name.
+As a result, that linked structure explains the name.

 A Simple Beginner Definition

-Think of a community scoreboard in a town square.
+For example, think of a community scoreboard in a town square.

-Everyone can see the scoreboard.
+In addition, in this analogy, everyone can see the scoreboard.
 When the score changes, many people update their copies at the same time.

 As a result, one person cannot easily change the score in secret.

-A distributed ledger works in a similar way.
+In other words, a distributed ledger works in a similar way.

 Instead of one company controlling the records, many computers maintain matching copies.